temporalio/documentation/docs/go-execute-activity.md

 title: Executing Activities
 ---

-The primary responsibility of a workflow implementation is to schedule activities for execution.
+The primary responsibility of a Workflow implementation is to schedule activities for execution.
 The most straightforward way to do this is via the library method `workflow.ExecuteActivity`.
 The following sample code demonstrates making this call: